emperorofmars/stf-unity/readme.md

 Each property has a list of objects, in order of priority.
 Each object has a type property and can be a scalar, integer, string, texture reference (by UUID), texture channel reference, ..., and anything else that the importer/exporter has support for.

 It is a list to account for the case in which not every implementation can understand every type of property.
-The first object which is understood by the implementation/target-material will be used.
+The first object which is understood by the implementation and target-material will be used.

 Example: The first and most prioritized object could be a mathematical definition, which is only understood by a few specific applications.
 To make it work elsewhere, the second object could be a texture, rendered from the mathematical definition.

-Properties not defined in the MTF format, can be freely used.
+Properties, not specified by the MTF format, can be freely used.
 Properties can indicate to which target application/shader they belong and so can the entire material.
 The material can also have a set of hint properties (just a list of string key-value pairs), indicating whether it should be rendered in a cartoony or realistic style for example.

 Converters for specific shaders can be implemented, otherwise properties can be converted based on Unity's system.
 The "target_shader" property indicates which converter is to be used.
 If a converter or target shader is not present, a default will be chosen, or the user can specify an alternative shader.

-This way, even if a perfect conversion is not possible, the hope is that at least the best possible conversion can happen.
-This will also ease the switching of shaders.
+Even if a perfect conversion is not possible, the hope is that at least the best possible conversion can happen.
+This will also ease the switching to a different target shader.

 	...
 	"resources": {